How to prevent fires in your home

 Low quality phone chargers

-While it may seem like a good idea to buy cheaper, non-branded chargers for your smartphone, these chargers are often lower in quality and don’t deliver the correct voltage and current.
-This can ultimately overheat and damage your phone’s battery, significantly increasing the risk of electrocution and a fire.
+While it’s tempting to pick up a cheaper, non-branded chargers for your smartphone, these chargers are often lower in quality and don’t deliver the correct voltage and current.
+These can overheat and damage your phone’s battery, significantly increasing the risk of electrocution and a fire.
 Think about going with branded or officially certified phone chargers instead.

-Try also to avoid charging too many devices at the same time as this can overload your power point or power board and cause an electrical fire.
+Try also to avoid charging too many devices at the same time.
+Doing so can overload your power point or power board and cause an electrical fire.

 Storage in garages and sheds